telerik/ajax-docs/controls/treelist/accessibility-and-internationalization/wcag-2.0-and-section-508-accessibility-compliance.md

-The RadTreeList control complies to the following standards and specifications to enable you create accessibleweb applications:
+The RadTreeList control complies to the following standards and specifications to enable you create accessible web applications:

 ## XHTML 1.1